 Model year: 1968

-Like Oldsmobile, Plymouth is a nameplate that has long since faded into history—though that's difficult to believe when you consider cars like the 1968 Road Runner.
-Those years represented the absolute peak of classic muscle car design and engineering, and Plymouth attracted a devoted following with this large two-door coupe and its all-V8 engine lineup.
-There wasn't a six-cylinder in sight.
-Plymouth offered the TorqueFlite automatic as an option, but the right answer was clearly the Hurst four-speed manual—six days a week and twice on Sunday.
+Like Oldsmobile, Plymouth is a nameplate that disappeared from showrooms long ago—though that's hard to believe when you consider cars like the 1968 Road Runner.
+Those years represented the absolute zenith of classic muscle car design and engineering, and Plymouth built a devoted following around this large two-door coupe and its all-V8 engine lineup.
+A six-cylinder was nowhere to be found.
+Plymouth offered the TorqueFlite automatic as an option, but the correct answer was clearly the Hurst four-speed manual—six days a week and twice on Sunday.

-It's remarkable to think that the standard engine was a 383 cubic-inch V8, upgraded from previous years, producing 335 hp and 425 lb-ft of torque.
-Impressive on its own, but the real headliner was the 426 cubic-inch Hemi V8 with 425 hp and 490 lb-ft of torque.
-Those numbers were competitive with anything else on the market, yet Plymouth deliberately kept the Road Runner stripped down and priced below the competition—raw, honest muscle for less money.
+It's remarkable to consider that the standard engine was a 383 cubic-inch V8, upgraded from previous years, producing 335 hp and 425 lb-ft of torque.
+Impressive enough on its own, but the real star of the show was the 426 cubic-inch Hemi V8 with 425 hp and 490 lb-ft of torque.
+Those numbers were competitive with anything else on the market at the time, yet Plymouth deliberately kept the Road Runner stripped down and priced below the competition—raw, no-nonsense muscle for less money.

 Pontiac GTO